Visualizing Project Plans with Charts

 - Work item sizes determine bar lengths

-Note: Changes in your tool won't sync back to Farline AI.
+Note: Changes in external tools won't sync back to Farline AI.
 Regenerate charts from the project definition for updates.

 Troubleshooting